themacintoshnerd/Deadname-Remover/README.md

 # Dead-Name-Remover

+This is litterally just the same thing as normal deadname remover just with a transfem flag for those who woud prefer it.
+I'll eventually make these into one thing with toggles for different flags.

 An easy to use browser plugin to automatically replace dead names with preferred names

 Visit [Chrome Web Store](https://chrome.google.com/webstore/detail/deadname-remover/cceilgmnkeijahkehfcgfalepihfbcag/) and [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/deadname-remover/) for more info